Open Sky Commerce / Documentation

 npm run dev

 The app starts at http://localhost:3000.
-The development server supports hot reloading — changes to source files are reflected immediately without restarting.
+Changes to source files are reflected immediately.

 See Admin Overview for a tour of all available admin sections.